Frequently Asked Questions

 Political contributions to incumbent state candidates and to candidates who have won the general election for state office must be reported.
-A lobbyist’s personal political contributions (those for which he or she is not reimbursed by an employer) must also be reported.
+A lobbyist’s personal political contributions (those for which he or she is not reimbursed by an employer) also must be reported.
 Political Action Committee (PAC) contributions need not be reported on the lobbyist's reports.

 17. I'm planning a dinner and will invite only legislators from my part of the state.
 Is this considered group entertainment?
 How should it be reported?
 Do I need to list the names of everyone who attends?

 This is not considered a “group” function as defined in the Act even though you will be entertaining a group of people.
 The expenses for this occurrence must be reported on Schedule A as a “meals & beverages” expenditure.
 The names of all legislators who attend the function must be listed.

 18. I took a legislator out to lunch and spent $20.00 on the total bill for the two of us.
 How much do I report--$10.00 or $20.00?

 Report only the amount spent on the legislator (plus the appropriate portion of the gratuity).
 Here, you would report $10.00 plus tip if that was the cost of the legislator's lunch.
 The name of the legislator must be listed and reported on Schedule A.